ArchipelagoMW/Archipelago/worlds/alttp/docs/multiworld_en.md

 ## Required Software

 - [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).
 Make sure to check the box for `SNI Client - A Link to the Past Patch Setup`
+- [SNI](https://github.com/alttpo/sni/releases).
+This is automatically included with your Archipelago installation above, and *IS NOT COMPATIBLE WITH (Q)Usb2Snes*
 - Hardware or software capable of loading and playing SNES ROM files
     - An emulator capable of connecting to SNI ([snes9x rr](https://github.com/gocha/snes9x-rr/releases),